-The City has acquired 500 hectares of land to provide for the capture and treatment of urban stormwater runoff from the Armstrong Creek development area.
+We have acquired 500 hectares of land to provide for the capture and treatment of urban stormwater runoff from the Armstrong Creek development area.
 The natural and constructed wetlands will occupy around 200 hectares with all areas subject to flooding at times from the Barwon River.

 Currently access to the site is restricted as it transitions from farming activities and construction works on new wetlands and flood management.
-In the future the site will become a diverse and sustainable wetland and waterway wildlife reserve where you can enjoy nature and open space.

 Along with Lake Connewarre and Hospital Swamps, Sparrovale forms part of the largest area of remaining native vegetation in the Geelong region.